John Etter Clark: Early life

-John Etter Clark was born in Stettler, Alberta in 1915.
+John Etter Clark was born in Stettler, Alberta, in 1915.
 He became a part-time school teacher and a farmer.
 Clark inherited the 1000 acre farm founded by his father.
 He married Margaret Dinwoodie in 1947 and they had four children.

 Political career

 Clark ran for a seat in the Alberta Legislature, representing the Stettler district, in the 1952 Alberta general election as a Social Credit candidate.
-The four-way race was hotly contested, and Clark won on the second vote count to hold the district for his party.
+The four-way race was hotly contested, and Clark won on the second vote count (under the instant-runoff voting system used at the time) to hold the district for his party.

 Clark ran for a second term in the 1955 Alberta general election.
 He won a sizable majority to defeat two other candidates and hold his seat.

 Mass murder and subsequent suicide

-On June 3, 1956 Pete Parrott, a neighbour residing on a farm leased from Clark next to his farm in Erskine, Alberta, stopped over for a social visit.
-He found six bodies and one wounded person, each shot at least once through the head with .22 calibre bullets, and one shot multiple times.
+On June 3, 1956, Pete Parrott, a neighbour residing on a farm leased from Clark next to his farm in Erskine, Alberta, stopped over for a social visit.
+He found six bodies and one wounded person, each shot at least once through the head with .22 caliber bullets, and one shot multiple times.
 The wounded victim was taken to a local hospital and died shortly after.

 The Royal Canadian Mounted Police descended on the scene with 14 special field agents.
 Clark had fled and was not among the dead, who included his wife, son, three daughters, a hired farmhand and a visitor.
 The murder weapon was a single-shot .22 calibre rifle that Clark had borrowed from his uncle.
 He was expected to travel to Saskatchewan on June 1, 1956, to help manage the Social Credit campaign in the 1956 Saskatchewan general election, but failed to show up without explanation.